atavacron/NST_instagram/README.md

 ## Next Steps and how you can improve the app.
 Fork the code, make the modifications and do a Pull Request, specifically on:
 * Make sure images are not rotated, either code base or implement a whole deep learning module for image rotation detection (which might not be needed but cool to implement).
-* Containerize the application, so would be easier to deploy on the cloud.
+* Improve containerization of the application, so would be easier to deploy on the cloud, test for vulnerabilities.
 * Request more logs.csv data to find the right hyperparameters.
 My first intuition was using DRL to make hyperparameter optimization.
 * Add an ofline module or/and deploy the model you have found to have the right hyperparameters.
 * Send your logs.csv information.